Dubbing movies and TV is the next frontier for machine learning and AI

 The implications could be sweeping.
 In the grand vision of auto-dubbers, any piece of video content will one day be available in a custom language at the flick of a button — and, even better, fully feel like the original.
 The resulting world would be one of seamless interchangeability: a piece of entertainment would emanate not from a particular place but pop up unexpectedly as the seeming creation of whatever language its viewer wants to watch it.
-As Forrest Gump famously said, das Leben ist wie eine Schachtel Schokolade.
+As Forrest Gump famously said: “das Leben ist wie eine Schachtel Schokolade.”

-“The potential here is so big,” said Scott Mann, a Hollywood director who co-founded one of these startups, Flawless.
+“The potential here is so big,” said Scott Mann, a Hollywood director who co-founded one of these start-ups, Flawless.
 “Most of us are not even aware how much great content is in the world.
 Now we can watch it.”

 Yet for all its shimmering cross-culturalism, hidden social implications abound in an easy-dub world.
 Entertainment could lose its local flavor, for one thing.
 Or cosmopolitan consumers may never be exposed to the sounds of a foreign language.